Please select a heading to learn more:

 Shippers operating under a compliance agreement must document all loads leaving the quarantine and specify the destination.
 Treat or remove any life stages found upon inspection.
 Receivers of quarantined products must operate under a compliance agreement and follow the guidelines set within for processing procedures.

 Self-inspection of all outdoor household articles using this checklist (PDF: 1.09 MB / 2 pages) is required in order to move them out of the quarantine.
 Treat or remove any life stages found upon inspection.
-Self-inspection using APHIS Program Aid No. 2147 is allowable while homeowners are packing up household goods to move interstate or those using a moving company or portable storage must include the completed checklist with shipment.
+Before moving, check for the gypsy moth and complete the APHIS gypsy moth check list form while homeowners are packing up household goods to move interstate.
+For residents using a moving company or portable storage, the completed checklist must accompany the shipment.

 Inspection and documentation are required prior to moving outside of the quarantine.
 Qualified Certified Applicators or state/federal agriculture agencies may provide inspection assistance.